TritonDataCenter/triton-origin-image/README.md

 The triton-origin images to be built are defined in [images.json](./images.json).
-This set should remain small to avoid having a large number of origin images in play that can increase the size of the Triton headnode build on the USB key; and to avoid testing/maintenance surface area.
+This set should remain small to avoid having a large number of origin images in play that can increase the size of the Triton headnode build on the USB key; and to avoid a large testing/maintenance surface area.

 The active set of triton-origin images is defined by the Triton/Manta components' `image_uuid` UUID value in [MG's